openhatch/oh-mainline/CONTRIBUTING.md

 OpenHatch.org has created good documentation for anyone who may want to hack on the website and to help new developers get up to speed.
 This contributor's guide is available [Here](https://openhatch.readthedocs.org/en/latest)

 ## Pull Requests
-How we handle code contributions is well explained in this [this](https://openhatch.readthedocs.org/en/latest/getting_started/handling_contributions.html) page.
+How we handle code contributions is well explained in [this](https://openhatch.readthedocs.org/en/latest/getting_started/handling_contributions.html) page.
 The steps to be followed by both Contributors and Reviewers are nicely documented.

 ## Feature Requests And Bug Reports
 All feature requests and bug reports are created as new issues on the [issue tracker](https://github.com/openhatch/oh-mainline/issues).
 Before creating a new issue, please consider reading through the list of open issues to be sure they haven't already been raised.
 In case you find that one has already been raised, feel free to add a comment to it.